-All Pexip Infinity services (Virtual Meeting Rooms, Virtual Auditoriums, Virtual Receptions and the Pexip Distributed Gateway) exist on all Conferencing Nodes.
+All Pexip Infinity services (Virtual Meeting Rooms, Virtual Auditoriums, Virtual Receptions and the Pexip Distributed Gateway) can be accessed via any Conferencing Node.
 When a user dials in to a Virtual Meeting Room, or Virtual Auditorium a conference instance is created.
-This conference can exist across one or more Conferencing Nodes.
+As more users dial in to the conference, it may be managed across one or more Conferencing Nodes.

 This helps to provide a superior meeting experience as it reduces the distance that the media has to travel between the endpoint / client and the Conferencing Nodes.

 A conference can be locally and globally distributed at the same time, if two or more Transcoding Conferencing Nodes in one location and at least one other transcoding node in a different location are involved.
 In such cases, one transcoding node in each location acts as the intermediary for any other transcoding nodes in the same location that are handling the media for that conference.
 Call media for each location is sent between the intermediaries only, thus minimizing WAN bandwidth usage between locations.

 Conference escalation from locally to globally distributed is handled automatically by Pexip Infinity and is seamless to conference participants.